The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Multi-currency handling

 For global resellers, quotes often involve multiple currencies and dated exchange rates.
-Most CPQs apply a single static rate across the board, failing to reflect the real transactional complexity.
 The result is that finance teams export quotes and manually adjust them to reflect accurate currency conversions.
+This is a challenge that can be streamlined with dynamic multi-currency quoting solutions.

-Unlike direct-sales models where pricing is tied to a static catalogue, VAR transactions are driven by a unique cost and a unique sell price for every deal.
+Unlike direct-sales models, where pricing is tied to a static catalogue, VAR transactions are driven by a unique cost and a unique selling price for every deal.
 The same SKU may have different costs depending on the distributor quote, vendor program, or customer context.
-Generic CPQs assume one fixed cost per SKU, which makes it impossible to reflect this reality and inevitably pushes sales teams back into spreadsheets.
+Generic CPQs assume a fixed cost per SKU, which makes it impossible to accurately reflect this reality.

 4. Commercial and Financial Gaps